 A case study is developed by each candidate based on a current topic of interest specific to his or her local school or district.
 It is initiated in the first two courses and developed in each of the succeeding five courses.
 Candidates present their case studies before an evaluative panel during the final course, EDL 586, Leadership Performance Assessment.

 Candidates can also choose to complete a master’s degree thesis in lieu of the case study.
 Students communicate with the program director prior to enrolling in the third course, EDL 583 Educational Leadership and Change, to present a rudimentary research proposal.
 The program director and/or other full-time faculty are available to advise students who may be considering the thesis option.

 Acquiring the Preliminary Administrative Services Certificate of Eligibility

 Upon completion of the program, the candidate is encouraged to apply for the Preliminary Administrative Services Certificate of Eligibility.
 This certificate is evidence that the candidate has successfully met all developmental objectives and program standards to merit recommendation for the certificate.
 This document qualifies the candidate to apply for an entry-level administrative position in California school districts.
 Upon being offered an administrative position, the candidate applies for and acquires the Preliminary Administrative Services Credential.
-The administrator has five years to complete requirements for the Professional Administrative Services Credential, Tier II.
+The administrator has five years to complete requirements for the Clear Administrative Services Credential.
 Candidates who do not immediately secure an administrative position apply for the Certificate of Eligibility, as there is no expiration date on the certificate.